mmcatdb/mmcat/server/README.md

 # server

-A backend application for the MM-cat tool.
+A backend application for the MM-evocat tool.
 It is based on the Spring Boot framework.

 ## Requirements